ironboy/react-rapide/README.md

-Using context and the useOutletContext hook
+Using context and the useOutletContext hook.